ChongYou/subspace-clustering/README.md

 - C. You, C.-G. Li, D. Robinson, R. Vidal, Oracle Based Active Set Algorithm for Scalable Elastic Net Subspace Clustering, CVPR 2016
 - C. You, D. Robinson, R. Vidal, Scalable Sparse Subspace Clustering by Orthogonal Matching Pursuit, CVPR 2016

-The clustering algorithms are implemented as two classes called _ElasticNetSubspaceClustering_ and _SparseSubspaceClusteringOMP_ that have a fit function to learn the clusters.
+The clustering algorithms are implemented as two classes _ElasticNetSubspaceClustering_ and _SparseSubspaceClusteringOMP_ that have a fit function to learn the clusters.
 They may be used in the same way as the _KMeans_, _SpectralClustering_ and others that are in _sklearn.cluster_.

 # Example
 ```